DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

   </location>
 ```

-The default file extensions allowed by various controls that allow for file uploads:
+The table below lists the default file extensions allowed by various controls that support file uploads:

 | Control               | Allowed Extensions                                                    |
 | --------------------- | --------------------------------------------------------------------- |